Tummy ache

 Please ring your GP surgery or call NHS 111

-We recognise that during COVID, at peak times, access to a health care professional may be delayed.
-If symptoms persist for 4 hours or more and you have not been able to speak to either a member of staff from your GP practice or to NHS 111 staff, then consider taking them to your nearest A&E
+If symptoms persist for 4 hours or more and you have not been able to speak to either a member of staff from your GP practice or to NHS 111 staff, recheck that your child has not developed any red features

-- Additional advice is also available to young families for coping with crying of well babies
+Additional advice is also available for families for help cope with crying in otherwise well babies

 Self care